PreferenceKey's reduce method demystified

 :

-in this article let's take a deep dive into this mysterious method.
+let's take a deep dive into this mysterious method.

 Official definition

-Here's the current SwiftUI's headers for reduce
+Here's the current documentation for reduce

 :